BM1880-BIRD/Edge-Development-Toolchain/README.md

  #### 4. Do model tuning

- If you　get unacceptable INT8 accuracy after Step 3, you should demply model tuning to finetune INT8 model.
+ If you　get unacceptable INT8 accuracy after Step 3, you should do model tuning to finetune INT8 model accuracy.

  Please refer to this [`guide`](https://github.com/BM1880-BIRD/Edge-Development-Toolchain/blob/master/tuning_tool/Auto-Tuning-Tool-Guide.pdf) to use tuning tool.